O = require 'omicron'

 prototype chain.
 Inheritors of a stateful prototype effectively possess all of

-s, but each inheritor can adopt its own current
+the prototype’s States, but each inheritor can adopt its own current state

 and instigate transitions independently of the prototype.